-Pain Concern offers confidential, anonymous and free telephone and email services to individuals in the UK through our helpline.
+Pain Concern offers confidential, anonymous telephone and email services to individuals in the UK through our helpline.
 Our call and email handlers are trained and skilled Helpline volunteers who aim to support and empower callers.

 What to expect when you contact us: